How to set up a ‘name your price’ product in WooCommerce – everything you need to know

 You might even want to consider a Pay What You Can (PWYC) method of payment.
 This is a slight variation on PWYW, and asks customers to contribute what they feel they can afford.

 Sponsorships represent a great way to offer a PWYW approach.
-Regardless of whether you’re running a marathon for charity or you’re organising a school event, you can take donations and sponsorship money online.
+Regardless of whether you’re running a marathon for charity or you’re organizing a school event, you can take payments such as donations and sponsorship money online.
 Each sponsor can choose what to pay you.

 With WooCommerce Product Add Ons Ultimate, you could also let the sponsor include their name and add a unique message.
 This is similar to sites such as JustGiving, and lets you implement the same technology and features in a breeze.
 Using WooCommerce subscriptions can also work in this situation.